 This one comes with a bit more responsibility than watching dogs.
 You’ll probably get paid better, though, since you’re caring for an actual human being.
 Hard to beat one of the most old-fashioned ways to make extra money around.

-Donating your body is a great way to help other people in need, and some donation centers even pay donors.
-I regularly donate platelets and plasma with the American Red Cross (who unfortunately do not compensate donors).
+Donating parts of your body is a great way to help other people in need, and some donation centers even pay donors to do so.
+I regularly donate platelets and plasma with the American Red Cross (who unfortunately does not compensate donors).
 It’s a great way to give back to the community.

 If you live in a college town, this can be a really lucrative side hustle.
 Get a better idea of how much you can expect to earn as a bartender here.

 Especially around the holidays, this service is in high demand.
 People want someone they can trust to look after their pets while they are out of town.
-The Simple Dollar has a pretty nifty guide on how you can make money pet sitting if this sounds like something you’re interested in.
+The Simple Dollar has a pretty nifty guide on how you can make money pet sitting — check it out if this sounds like something you’d be interested in.

 It’s usually less than a hundred dollars to get registered in most states, but once you’re registered, you can charge whatever fees you want for your services.